smartinternz02/SI-GuidedProject-2327-1622050161/README.md

 # Breast cancer Prediction Using CNN

-In this project we have used Convolutional Neural Networks(CNN) to train a model that can predict if a tissue of the breast has cancer or not  using IBM Cloud Services and have acheived above 90% accuracy and deployed it using a Flask Application
+In this project we have used Convolutional Neural Networks(CNN) to train a model that can predict if a given image of tissue of the breast has cancer or not ,and have acheived above 90% accuracy.

 # Project Related Files: